Matt Wallner Preview, Player Props: Twins vs. Rays

 Matt Wallner At The Plate

-- Wallner is batting .218 with six doubles, a triple, 11 home runs and 20 walks.
+- Wallner is hitting .218 with six doubles, a triple, 11 home runs and 20 walks.

-- In 41.1% of his 56 games this season, Wallner has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has scored in 24 of 56 games this season, and more than once 6 times.
+- He has scored a run in 24 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.